habibitcoin/tajfi-server/README.md

 -  This fork has custom logic in place that allows signatures to be communicated between `tapd` and `tajfi-server`

 3. Configuration: Set the TaprootSigsDir to match the directory where the  tapd binary is run from.
 This ensures that the application can correctly locate and interact with the Taproot Assets Daemon.

+- Optionally configure `DemoMode` to true and configure an external `DemoTapdNode` to fund all receive invoices equal to `DemoAmount`.

 ## Setup Instructions